Best Beginner Telescope

 Magnifying Power of a Telescope

 Bearing in mind the aperture, it is good to learn about some other important aspects such as power and design before you decide to make a purchase.
-The power is actually the magnification that the telescope can offer.
+The power is actually the magnification that your beginner telescope can offer.
 So the size of the planets and other objects in space you are going to observe, depend on the power of the eyepiece.
 It sounds like a critical factor but it is not.
 You can always change the power by simply using different eyepieces.

 A good rule to go by is the maximum magnification should not be more than 2 times the aperture in millimeters (or 50 times per inch aperture).
 As an example, a 4″ (100mm) telescope shouldn’t be used be used to magnify objects more than 200x (i.e. 4″ x 50, or 100mm x 2).
 So you have to be careful with a small telescopes that offer magnification much more than 100x.
 Don’t be grasping for power, even advanced astronomers with large and powerful telescopes rarely use eyepieces with magnification more than 250x.